TACO TIME, PUDA-STYLE

 Your choice of fillings - try sliced avocados, chopped coriander, shredded carrots, baby spinach, sliced radishes, homemade ricotta from East by West

 To serve: lime, cut into wedges, finely sliced fresh coriander and a dollop of almond milk mayo

 Finely grate the carrot — this will make for a thinner pancake or taco.

 To make the bases, mix the gram flour, cumin and salt, asafoetida, nigella seeds and Dosha churna spice mix (if using).
 Slowly add the water and whisk to make a smooth batter.
 Add the grated carrot and chopped coriander and mix well.

 Place a ceramic-lined or seasoned cast-iron frying pan on a medium–high heat.
 Test to see if it’s hot enough by sprinkling a few drops of water on it — the water should sizzle right away.
 Pour 3 tbs of the mixture onto the pan and spread quickly and evenly with the back of a spoon.
 Starting from the centre, spiral the batter evenly outwards to form a thin circle.

 After a few minutes, the batter will start to lift up at the sides - quicky turn it over, allow to cook a little longer and then set aside.
 Test the pancake by folding it in half — if it’s still a bit thick then add more water to the mix.

-Combine all the spices and the salt in a small mixing bowl
+Toast the spices gently in a pan until just fragrant - watch carefully as they easily burn!
+Combine all the spices and the salt in a small mixing bowl.

-Tips - for another Mexican influence try the Black bean soup with avocado and lime on page 169 in East by West.
+Tips — for another Mexican influence, try the black bean soup on page 169 in East by West - cook in a little less liquid for a more 'refried beans' consistency .
 If you don’t digest raw very well at this time of year then sauté the grated carrots and shredded greens first.